How can we help?

 Orders can be placed through your OMNIE Project Manager or Area Manager.
 They will need to know when the goods are required and the site address.
 We will then produce a design for approval.
 Once agreed, the materials will be dispatched and sent to site as required.

 Do you offer next day delivery on all products?

 Due to supply chain delays and unprecedented demand, we are currently unable to provide next day delivery.
 Lead times vary from product to product, please enquire with your OMNIE Project Manager for an estimated lead time.

 What about Small & Parts Orders?

-Delivery of small orders and parts are sent via Interlink Express, giving you the ability to track your delivery right to your door.
+Delivery of small orders and parts are sent via DPD, giving you the ability to track your delivery right to your door.
 You will receive a text message to your contact details of your delivery and be able to track it online through DPD's own website.

 How long does it take to deliver Heat Pumps and MVHR?

-Delivery times for heat pumps are normally between 3-6 weeks whilst first fix MVHR systems can be delivered within 7 working days.
+Delivery times for heat pumps are normally between 8-10 weeks whilst first fix MVHR systems can be delivered within 6 weeks.
 Second fix MVHR orders will normally be delivered within 8-10 weeks.
 Please note there is currently a long wait time on MVHR units and components due to the Covid-19 pandemic.

 Other delivery information